 Many Arizona residents also have the opportunity to earn energy credits from their utility provider for any excess solar energy.
 During the cooler months, the majority of Arizona solar customers generate more electricity than they consume.
 Utility companies credit these homeowners for that excess power, allowing them to use those credits during the hotter summer months.
 If you want to be ready for summer, it’s vital to have your solar system operational in the spring so that you have credits to draw from later.

 As more and more homes switch to solar, installation companies get busier.
 Waiting until summer could lead to longer wait times.
 Inclement weather - such as monsoons - or excessively hot temperatures can also dramatically extend the installation timeline.
 Scheduling solar panel installation in spring is the best way to avoid packed summer schedules or unwelcome surprises from mother nature.
 In short, installing in spring offers the best chance of being ready for the Arizona summer.

 A quality solar partner can help guide you through the solar purchasing and installation process, but even with professional assistance, the whole journey can take several months from start to finish.
 Getting started early is the best way to ensure you’re ready for summer, while heading off any utility rate changes that typically pop up as we approach the hottest time of year.

 4. Solar Tax Incentives are Shrinking

-2020 is the only year for the 26% federal solar tax credit.
-It will decrease to 22% in 2021 before disappearing entirely for residential customers by December 31, 2021.
+This year, the federal solar tax credit sits at 26%, a decrease of 4% from its previous rate.
+It will decrease again to 22% in 2023 before disappearing entirely for residential customers by December 31, 2024.
 In addition, state incentives are also ramping down.
 Keep in mind, your system has to be installed and commissioned by your local power utility to qualify for these lucrative tax credits.
 So, if you've been considering solar, act soon and start saving by summer.

 *This blog has been updated since its original publishing date of 3/3/2016.